guillermooo/sublime-undocs/source/extensibility/syntaxdefs.rst

 importance of ordering have finally made an appearance here.

 We've seen further above that fields can be nested.
-In order to account for this, we need to recursively style nested tab stops.
+In order to account for this, we need to recursively style nested fields.
 That's what the ``include`` rule does when furnished the ``$self`` value: it recursively applies our entire syntax definition to the portion of text contained in our begin-end rule, excluding the text consumed by both ``begin`` and ``end``.